DistributedProofreaders/ppcomp/README.md

   - cssselect
   - html5lib (used by lxml)

-And the following command line tool:
+And the following command-line tool:
   - dwdiff